Kandacekay/Kandacekay/README.md

 ### **Thanks For Stopping By**
 ### *I am Kandace*

+## **ABOUT ME**
+A hunger for knowledge drives me.
+My excitement lies in learning how to code and utilizing my creativity and curiosity to excel both biologically and technologically.
 <!--
 **Kandacekay/Kandacekay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.